top of page

 • To follow the guidelines for crediting authorship for research presentations as outlined in the Publication Manual of the American Psychological Association (APA).

-• That the Webinar and Materials will contain nothing libelous, injurious or untrue; AACcessible may host the webinar(s) and any related materials, solely in connection with the AACES Conference, THe AAC Academy by AACcessible, and AACcessible and its promotion.
+• That the Webinar and Materials will contain nothing libelous, injurious or untrue; AACcessible may host the webinar(s) and any related materials solely in connection with the AACES Conference, The AAC Academy by AACcessible, and AACcessible and its promotion.

 • That I have full power and authority, free of any rights of any nature whatsoever by any person, to enter into this Agreement and to grant the license to AACcessible in this Agreement.